mathieu-pousse/Go-Away/README.md

 $ godoc -http=:6060

 ```
-You then read the documentary from the browser [link](http://localhost:6060)
+Then, you can read the documention from the browser [link](http://localhost:6060)

 ## License